Law Firm SEO Experts with over 60 Years Combined Experience

 - Site Structure – This includes things like site speed and crawlability so Google can find all of your web pages.

 Generally speaking, we like to tackle the first three points in months 1-3 as that really sets the foundation for the site.
 From there, we focus on increasing your domain authority by getting other quality sites to link to yours.
+This is also known as offsite or off-page SEO.

 Here are some other factors Google may consider for your law firm SEO campaign: